I want to share a story with you...

-I got through most of the house with just a few more windows left feeling annoyed at my dad for trying to tell me how to do my job.
-I was also a bit disappointed that the windows were just not looking that great.
-My dad went out to run errands.
-That's when I thought I would try the newspaper.
-I crumpled up a sheet from remnants of the Sunday paper, sprayed some glass cleaner on the window and started rubbing the cleaner onto the glass with the newspaper.
+With just a few windows remaining, my annoyance with my father growing each moment, and feeling disappointed over streaked windows, my dad finally left to run errands.
+That's when I decided to try the newsprint.
+I crumpled up a sheet from remnants of the Sunday paper, sprayed some glass cleaner on the window and started rubbing the glass.
 At first, the newspaper wasn't absorbing the liquid and nothing was happening.
 "See!"
 I thought to myself.
-Then, I started to see the streaks were disappearing and the glass was SUPER shiny.
-It was the weirdest thing I had ever heard of.
-It made me roll my eyes, but it worked really well.
+Then the streaks started to disappear, leaving the glass SUPER shiny.
+It was the weirdest thing I had seen.
+It made me roll my eyes and think, "Of course, Dad."

 What does this story have to do with marketing?
-Well, I come across so many businesses and organizations that take the stance I took against my father because I thought I knew it all.
-When you think or proclaim you know it all or have tried it all, you are taking the teenager stance and the teenager stance is not the stance what will lead you to big success.
+Well, I come across many businesses and organizations that take the stance I took against my father because I thought I knew it all.
+When you decide you know it all or have tried it all, you are taking the teenager stance and that mentality will NOT lead to success.

-1. Recognize that you are being closed off.
-The first step to getting help is to recognize you have a problem.
-In all seriousness, being closed off could pose a serious problem to your business.
-I've seen clients and other businesses suffer all because they were closed off to a new way of doing something or completely against implementing a new idea.
-Once they realized and recognized what they were doing (mainly hurting sales!) they quickly decided to be more open to constructive criticism and trying something different.
+Recognize the problem - Being closed off poses a serious problem for your business.
+I've seen clients and other businesses suffer because they avoid innovation.
+Once they recognized what they were doing, (mainly hurting sales!) they quickly decided to be more open to constructive criticism and change.

-3. Pick one area of marketing that you've been consistently putting out there.
-Take some time to review that activity.
-Look at how it works, who is involved, what are the outcomes, etc. Make notes of all of these things.
-If you measure the results, look at what the results have been so far.
-Then, determine how you might improve that activity either by improving the process, the results, or return on investment.
+Evaluate current efforts - What are you doing now.
+Does it work?
+Who is involved?
+What are the current measurable results?
+Determine how you might improve these activities and outcomes.
 If you don't measure the results, then that is probably the best area to improve on!
 You should absolutely have an idea of whether a long term marketing investment has been paying off.
-One area I suggest is looking at your branding or messaging.
+I suggest looking at your branding or messaging.
 Do you know how effective these are or how strong they are?
 Dig deeper.

-Now you tell me!
-Can you share a time when you've brought out the teenager in you over marketing advice and recommendations?
+Now...tell me!
+Share your teen mishaps over marketing advice and recommendations.
 How did you turn that mindset around?